Flooded Thames in Winter 2014

 BOATS AND EQUIPMENT

 Carry out the basic checks to ensure that your boat and equipment are fit for purpose.
 See boat check list at bottom of the page.
-Damaged equipment should be reported using the google form reached using the QR Code in the Boat Report Doc (posted at bottom of this page and around the rowing bays) or this link
+Damaged equipment should be reported using the google form reached using the QR Code in the Boat Report Doc (posted below and around the rowing bays) or this link

 Bow Steering and Coxing Assessment Criteria